deepslam/ajaxform/README.md

 Plugin expects that response will be in JSON.

-# AjaxForm - Lightweight jQuery AJAX form plugin.

-<a href="http://ivanovdmitry.com/" target="_blank">Plugin official page</a>

-## About

-This plugin provides follow functions:

-* Validate data before submit
-* Useful event model

-Plugin expects that response will be in JSON.

 The plugin is an ideal solution for creating feedback, survey and other forms.

 The plugin doesn't support file uploading.